beatcracker/toptout/data/README.md

                 "opt_out": "false",

                 // Set environment variable to this value to opt-in into this telemetry channel.
-                // Set to 'null' value (not literal "null" string) to indicate that environment variable should be removed.
+                // Set to 'null' value (not literal "null" string) to indicate that environment variable should not exist.
                 "opt_in": null
               }
             }